65536william/docspring-documentation/docs/api/create-data-request/auth-token.md

 # Create Data Request Authentication Token

 Generate an authentication token for a data request.
-This authentication token will expire in one hour, so you should wait until your user is ready to sign the form.
+It will expire in one hour, so you should wait until your user is ready to sign the form before generating the token.

 > See the [Data Requests](./index) documentation for more information.